No Broke Months For Salespeople - The DISC Method for Predictable Hiring - Hire Smarter, Build Stronger Teams, and Scale with Confidence

 You're listening to No Broke Months for Salespeople Podcast.

-disc method, a proven behavioral assessment framework that has been shaping hiring decisions
+DISC method, a proven behavioral assessment framework that has been shaping hiring decisions

-for over 100 years, from dominance and influence to steadiness and conscientiousness.
+for over 100 years.
+From dominance and influence to steadiness and conscientiousness,

-Dan explains how aligning people's natural tendencies with the right roles can help you
+Dan explains how aligning people's natural tendencies with the right roles can help

-shoot game with that fun fact.
+even when your next Tribal Pursuit game with that fun fact.

 All right.